MohanedHassabo/star-wars-app/README.md

 # Star Wars App

-Star Wars App is a simple Angular app as frontend consumes backed API written in PHP.
+Star Wars App is a simple Angular app as frontend consumes backend API written in PHP.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.